Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition: Introduction

+Given the relatively long study period in this application, at a final stage of analysis we extend our method to allow the strength of social interactions in tax competition ($\rho _{0}$, $\gamma _{0}$) and the structure of links in the economic network ($W_{0}$) to vary over time as we change the weight placed on observations from any given time period.
+We document the gradual increase in strength of social interactions over time, and the changing nature of the network of interactions.
+We utilize these findings to conduct counterfactual simulations of the general equilibrium propagation of tax shocks from a given state to all other mainland US\ states, and how these general equilibrium effects of the same policy shock vary as we place weight on observations later in our study period.

 Our paper contributes to the literature on the identification of social interactions models.
-The first generation of papers studied the case where $ W_{0}$ is known, so only the endogenous and exogenous social effects parameters need to be identified.
-It is now established that if the known $ W_{0}$ differs from the linear-in-means example, $\rho _{0}$ and $\gamma _{0} $ can be identified (\citealp{Bramoulleetal2009}; \citealp{DeGiorgietal2010} ).
-Intuitively, identification in those cases can use peers-of-peers, that are not necessarily connected to individual $i$ and can be used to leverage variation from exclusion restrictions in (\ref{model motivation}), or can use groups of different sizes within which all individuals interact among each other (\citealp{Lee2007}). \citet{Bramoulleetal2009} show these conditions are met if $I,W_{0}$ and $W_{0}^{2}$ are linearly independent, which is shown to hold generically by \citet{Blumeetal2015}.
-However, as made precise in Section \ref{sec:Identification}, the linear algebraic arguments employed in \citet{Bramoulleetal2009} or \citet{Blumeetal2015} do not apply when $W_{0}$ is unobserved and other arguments have to be used instead.\footnote{ Alternative identification approaches when $W_{0}$ is known focus on higher moments (variances and covariances across individuals) of outcomes ( \citealp{DePaula2017}), and rely on additional restrictions on higher moments of $\epsilon _{it}$.
+The first generation of papers studied the case where $ W_{0}$ is known, so only the endogenous and exogenous social effects parameters needed to be identified.
+It is now established that if the known $ W_{0}$ differs from the linear-in-means example where all units are linked with equal weights, $\rho _{0}$ and $\gamma _{0}$ can be identified ( \citealp{Bramoulleetal2009}; \citealp{DeGiorgietal2010}).
+Intuitively, identification in those cases can use peers-of-peers, are not necessarily connected to individual $i$ and can be used to leverage variation from exclusion restrictions in (\ref{model motivation}), or can use groups of different sizes within which all individuals interact with each other (\citealp{Lee2007}). \citet{Bramoulleetal2009} show these conditions are met if $I,$ $W_{0}$, and $W_{0}^{2}$ are linearly independent, which is shown to hold generically by \citet{Blumeetal2015}.
+However, as made precise in Section \ref{sec:Identification}, the linear algebraic arguments employed by \citet{Bramoulleetal2009} or \citet{Blumeetal2015} do not apply when $W_{0}$ is unobserved, and other arguments have to be used instead.\footnote{ Alternative identification approaches when $W_{0}$ is known focus on higher moments (variances and covariances across individuals) of outcomes ( \citealp{DePaula2017}) and rely on additional restrictions on higher moments of $\epsilon _{it}$.
 Note that (\ref{model motivation}) is a spatial autoregressive model.
-In that literature, $W_{0}$ is also typically assumed known (\citealp{Anselin2010}).}
+In that literature, $W_{0}$ is also typically assumed to be known (\citealp{Anselin2010}).}